-As stated in the introduction, the capitalization rates study shown in this guide were developed by Valbridge Property Advisors.
-The analysis is based on multiple approaches including direct capitalization (Market extraction) using market rate data, a band of investment and third-party surveys.
+The capitalization rate analysis shown in this guide is based on multiple approaches including direct capitalization (Market extraction) using market rate data, a band of investment and third-party surveys.
 The primary application of the analysis is for Section 42 Low Income Housing Tax Credit (LIHTC) properties, but it can also be applicable to other types of affordable housing projects.